-The provincial, city and municipal treasurer shall have custody of such election paraphernalia, supplies and materials as are entrusted to him under the law or rules of the Commission and shall be responsible for their preservation and storage, and and for any loss, destruction, impairment or damage of any election equipment, material or document in their possession furnished under this Code.
+The provincial, city and municipal treasurer shall have custody of such election paraphernalia, supplies and materials as are entrusted to him under the law or rules of the Commission and shall be responsible for their preservation and storage, and for any loss, destruction; impairment or damage of any election equipment, material or document in their possession furnished under this Code.
 (Sec.
 96, 1971 EC)

-Sec.
+SEC.
 163. Inspection of polling places.-Before the day of the election, referendum or plebiscite, the Chairman of the Commission shall, through its authorized representatives, see to it that all polling places are inspected and such omissions and defects as may be found corrected.
 The Commission shall keep the reports on these inspections.
 (Sec.
 97, 1971 EC)

-ARTICLE XIV. - BOARD OF ELECTION INSPECTORS
+ARTICLE XIV.-BOARD OF ELECTION INSPECTORS

 SEC.
-164. Composition and appointment of board of election inspectors. - At least thirty days before the date when the voters list is to be prepared in accordance with this Code, in the case of a regular election or fifteen days before a special election, the Commission shall, directly or through its duly authorized representatives, constitute a board of election inspectors for each precinct to be composed of a chairman and a poll clerk who must be public school teachers, priority to be given to civil service eligibles, and two members, each representing the two accredited political parties.
+164. Composition and appointment of board of election inspectors.-At least thirty days before the date when the voters list is to be prepared in accordance with this Code, in the case of a regular election or fifteen days before a special election, the Commission shall, directly or through its duly authorized representatives, constitute a board of election inspectors for each precinct to be composed of a chairman and a poll clerk who must be public school teachers, priority to be given to civil service eligibles, and two members, each representing the two accredited political parties.
 The appointment shall state the precinct to which they are assigned and the date of the appointment.
-(This is amended by Sec.
-13, R.A.
-6646, the board having become non-partisan).
-The board members shall be public school teachers and if they are not enough, teachers from private schools, employees in the civil service or other citizens of known probity and competence who are registered voters of the city or municipality.

 SEC.
-165. Oath of the members of the board of election inspectors. - The members of the board of election inspectors, whether permanent, substitute or temporary, shall before assuming their office, take and sign an oath upon forms prepared by the Commission, before on officer authorized to administer oaths or, in his absence, before any other member of the board of election inspectors present, or in case no one is present, they shall take it before any voter.
+165. Oath of the members of the board of election inspectors.-The members of the board of election inspectors, whether permanent, substitute or temporary, shall before assuming their office, take and sign an oath upon forms prepared by the Commission, before an officer authorized to administer oaths or, in his absence, before any other member of the board of election inspectors present, or in case no one is present, they shall take it before any voter.
 The oaths shall be sent immediately to the city or municipal treasurer.
 (Sec.
-157, 1971 EC)
+157, 1971.
+EC)

 SEC.
-166. Qualification of members of the board of election inspectors. - No person shall be appointed chairman, member or substitute member of the board of election inspectors unless he is of good moral character and irreproachable reputation, a registered voter of the city or municipality, has never been convicted of any election offense or of any other crime punishable by more than six months of imprisonment, or if he has pending against him an information for any election offense.
+166. Qualification of members of the board of elections inspectors.-No person shall be appointed chairman, member or substitute member of the board of election inspectors unless he is of good moral character and irreproachable reputation, a registered voter of the city or municipality, has never been convicted of any election offense or of any other crime punishable by more than six months of imprisonment, or if he has pending against him an information for any election offense.
 He must be able to speak and write English or the local dialect.
 (Sec.
 114, 1978 EC)

 SEC.
-167. Disqualification. - No person shall serve as chairman or member of the board of election inspectors if he is related within the fourth civil degree of consanguinity or affinity to any member of the board of election inspectors or to any candidate to be voted for in the polling place or his spouse.
+167. Disqualification.-No person shall serve as chairman or member of the board of election inspectors if he is related within the fourth civil degree of consanquinity or affinity to any member of the board of election inspectors or to any candidate to be voted for in the polling place or his spouse.
 (Sec.
 115, 1978 EC)

 SEC.
-168. Powers of the board of election inspectors. - The board of election inspectors shall have the following powers and functions:
+168. Powers of the board of election inspectors.-The board of election inspectors shall have the following powers and functions:

 - a.
 Conduct the voting and counting of votes in their respective polling places; - b.
 Act as deputies of the Commission in the supervision and control of the election in the polling places wherein they are assigned, to assure the holding of the same in a free, orderly and honest manner; and - c.
 Perform such other functions prescribed by this Code or by the rules and regulations promulgated by the Commission.
 (Sec.
-116, 1978 EC)
+116. 1978 EC)